Each legislative session, Massachusetts Families Organizing for Change establishes legislative priorities to guide our advocacy work.

 This bill adopts the federal definition of developmental disability in place of the current state definition of developmental disability and will amend the definition to include all adult individuals with a developmental disability; e.g. cerebral palsy and fetal alcohol syndrome.

-Bill reported favorably by committee and referred to the committee on House Steering, Policy and Scheduling on 02/03/2020
+Bill reported favorably by committee in Senate and referred to the Joint Committee on Health Care Financing on 3/9/2020

 H913 An act to increase consumer transparency about insurance provider networks – Filed by Representative Christine P. Barber